 The Monkeybirds of MirrorMask, nearly all of whom are named Bob.
 They had gorilla-shaped bodies and only their faces were remotely bird-like.
 Strictly speaking they didn't have wings, but they were able to glide with flaps of skin under their arms.

-Bonus science points in that his wings are probably large enough to actually lift a human, although there are still the typical issues of musculature and bone structure
+Angel’s "only" power in X-Men: The Last Stand.
+Bonus science points in that his wings are probably large enough to actually lift a human, although there are still the typical issues of musculature and bone structure.

 Live Action Television